 Students who have an interest in outings and activities may organize such activities and submit them for approval to the Dean of Students.
-Students shall bear the cost of such activities which should be in compliance with the University regulations.
-Any violation of the Student Code of Conduct, even outside campus, will be considered a non-academic offense.
+Students shall bear the cost of such activities which should be in compliance with the University regulations as determined in the Student Code of Conduct Handbook.